Parish of St Helier

 A legacy worth fighting for: Honouring World War 1 in St Helier

-At the initial briefing it was obvious we needed a worthy and pertinent solution, rich in research and with thoughtful creative, architected at an incredibly large format.
-What’s more, is the responsibility that your work will live far beyond our time on this planet and generations far beyond that.
+At the initial briefing, it was obvious we needed a worthy and pertinent solution, rich in research and with thoughtful creative, architected at an incredibly large format.
+What’s more, the responsibility is that your work will live far beyond our time on this planet and generations far beyond that.

 There are 2 structures, the stone and the Core 10 metal.
 Put simply, the stone contains the voices from Jersey during the war, predominantly women.
 The metal structure represents the men at war on the front line.
-There is a physical divide between the structures representing that actual divide in time and space.
+There is a physical divide between the structures, representing that actual divide in time and space.
 However, the words connect the structures, at times functionally and at times emotionally.
 The narrative on the stone comes in the form of news articles, letters or poems, all with an energy that we tried to help live far beyond its history and time.
 The metal structure is simply a roll call of all the heroes that represented our island, lest we forget.

-We could talk at length about the typefaces and design but we hope the work speaks for itself, we simply wanted the voices to be heard and transcend any subjectivity of our design.
+We could talk at length about the typefaces and design, but we hope the work speaks for itself; we simply wanted the voices to be heard and transcend any subjectivity of our design.

 “Mémouaithe sans fîn - honneur êtèrnel.”